j-roskopf/ComposeGuard/README.md

 * New restartable but not skippable @Composables are added
 * New unstable classes are added (only triggers if they are used as a @Composable parameter)
 * New @dynamic properties are added
-* TODO - New unstable parameters are added to a @Composable
+* New unstable parameters are added to a @Composable

 Adds 3 tasks:
 * `<variant>ComposeCompilerGenerate` (example `releaseComposeCompilerGenerate`)